gnat/surreal/README.md

 For devs who love ergonomics!

-If you agree with any of the following, you may appreciate Surreal:
+If you agree with any of the following, you will appreciate Surreal:

-* Love staying as close to Vanilla JS.
+* Want to stay close to Vanilla JS.
 * Hate typing `document.querySelector` over.. and over..
 * Hate typing `addEventListener` over.. and over..
 * Really wish `document.querySelectorAll` had Array functions..
 * Really wish `this` would work in child `<script>` tags.
-* Love having **no build step** to speak of.
+* Want it dependency-free with **no build step**.
-* Love fewer layers, and a snappy UI.
 * Enjoyed using jQuery selector syntax.
+* Want fewer layers, less complexity, crazy speed.
 * Are aware of the cargo cult. ✈️

 ## ✨ What advantages does it bring to the table?